rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/installscript/windows/_index.en.md

 9. Log in with the username `admin` and password `test1234`.
 10. Enter your license code purchased in step 1.

-## Use IIS as Proxy
+### Use IIS as Proxy

-Please ensure Dynamic Content Compression is installed (this is an IIS Feature which can be installed with Server Roles)
+Please ensure `Dynamic Content Compression` is installed (this is an IIS Feature which can be installed with Server Roles).
 1. Open IIS (Or install it).
 2. Create a new website for RustDesk with the bindings (Ideally 443) and relevant certificate.
 Basic settings should point this to a blank folder.
 (If you use the default site, make sure there are no other files in the folder).
 3. On IIS, install [Application Request Routing](https://www.iis.net/downloads/microsoft/application-request-routing) and [URL Rewrite](https://learn.microsoft.com/en-us/iis/extensions/url-rewrite-module/using-the-url-rewrite-module).